Central New York Regional Market: Commercial Real Estate

 The market authority's overall mandate includes acting as landlord to several full-time food- or service-related businesses fronting on (or generally situate close to) the Park Street side.
-Running from northwest to southeast, there are The Market Diner (since 1974); then there's a branch of M&T Bank and a number of smaller businesses renting space within the Market Commons building; then, after the main access roadway and some market parking, there is a Wendy's Restaurant (lease dated 2002, built 2004) on its own stand-alone lot; and, lastly, there is (Halal) Regional Fresh Poultry Market sitting at 2010 Park Street.

 In 2005, around the corner at 301 Hiawatha Boulevard East, there is a warehouse parcel which the authority purchased out of the Peter's Groceries bankruptcy.
 In September 2020, further up the block, the authority took out a mortgage to buy the Fox Hollow Movers facility at 513 Hiawatha Blvd.
 East for $2.2 million; this is in connection with a proposal involving a centralized kitchen, storage, and processing facility for Syracuse City Schools.
 Lastly, the authority technically owns the Byrne Dairy-Syracuse Cold Storage "freezer plant" situate at 245 Tex Simone Drive, a construction dating from 1990 on the basis of a long-term lease inked in 1988 in a collaboration with state economic development officials.
 All of this land and all of the buildings situate thereon remain assessed to the public sector's Regional Market Authority, although some of the parcels have been developed in such a way that they do, in fact, pay local property taxes.

 From the very beginning, another key part of the market's business meant acting as landlord to several full-time produce wholesalers who are set up on leases within the interior "commission houses," three of which run alongside Farmers' Market Place, and a fourth of newer construction situate behind.
 The market's web site indicates it currently has three wholesaling tenants: G. & R. D'Agostino Quality Produce, Peter A. Guinta & Son Produce, and Russo Produce.